Chapter Eight: Graduate Assistants, Graduate Research Assistants, Graduate Teaching Assistants

 Graduate Teaching Assistant: Graduate teaching assistants (GTAs) may provide academic program support under the supervision of a faculty member.
 GTAs may assist faculty members in the department in teaching undergraduate courses, including laboratory teaching assignments, or in providing other appropriate professional assistance, including grading examinations, problem sets, and/or lab assignments, setting up displays for lectures and laboratory sections, and preparing or maintaining equipment used in laboratory sections.

 Given individual circumstances, graduate students on full-time graduate assistantship may, at times, wish to pursue additional employment.
+See section 2.4 of Policy 6210.
 Unless specified otherwise in the assistantship agreement, graduate students receiving full-time assistantships are not prohibited from seeking additional employment.
 In the interest of their professional development and maintenance of satisfactory academic progress, students seeking additional employment should consult with their academic advisors, and when appropriate their assistantship providers, regarding the fulfillment of their assistantship and graduate study responsibilities.
-The graduate school must be notified of additional employment plan.
-The graduate school should be consulted to assist with the resolution of any conflicts that may arise.
-Attempted resolution of conflict occurs at the departmental level first, and then can be referred, if necessary, to the graduate school and/or Office of the Ombudsperson in the graduate school.
+The Graduate School must be notified of additional employment plan.
+The Graduate School should be consulted to assist with the resolution of any conflicts that may arise.
+Attempted resolution of conflict occurs at the departmental level first, and then can be referred, if necessary, to the Graduate School and/or Office of the Ombudsperson in the Graduate School.

 In evaluating the merits of outside employment, graduate students and their advisors should consider the following: